 You can refer yourself for a Carers Assessment via the Carers Matter Norfolk Advice Line.
-A Carer Connector will meet with you one-to-one and complete Part B of the Carer’s Assessment with you, which will include creating an Action Plan helping you to focus on what you want to achieve and the steps you can take with a Connector to reach them.
+A Family Carer Practitioner will meet with you one-to-one and complete Part B of the Carer’s Assessment with you, which will include creating an Action Plan helping you to focus on what you want to achieve and the steps you can take with a Connector to reach them.

 What we can offer

-Carer Connectors will offer:
+Family Carer Practitioners will offer: